asplake/agendashift-open/workshops.md

 ## [Transformation Strategy Workshops]

-The classic Agendashift workshops, following the design described in the 2018 book *[Agendashift: Outcome-oriented change and continuous transformation]*.
+The classic Agendashift workshops, following the design described in the book *[Agendashift: Outcome-oriented change and continuous transformation]* (2nd edition 2021).
 They can be delivered online, typically over multiple days in sessions of up to two hours each.
 All include the [Agendashift delivery assessment as prework][assessments], input to the [Exploration] session.

 [![Framework overview image][framework.image]][framework]